A quick guide for the curious!..

 It’s a fallacy to think you’ll dramatically speed up your transaction or save huge amounts of time by doing your own conveyancing.

 - You give your transaction the utmost attention.

 - You complete all tasks as soon as they surface.

 …Few conveyancing solicitors can match that!

 There’s one problem though – property transactions (especially when chains are a feature) involve many different parties.

-No matter how efficient you are at DIY conveyancing, your transaction will only proceed at the speed of the slowest party.
+No matter how efficient you are at executing the conveyancing process, your transaction will only proceed at the speed of the slowest party.

-Here are scenarios in which you should definitely avoid attempting DIY conveyancing:
+Here are scenarios in which you should definitely avoid doing it yourself:

-In fact, the only time you should even consider DIY conveyancing is if you are selling a "freehold registered house".
+In fact, the only time you should even consider it is if you are selling a freehold registered house.

-Successful DIY conveyancing is achievable, we just don't think the risk is worth the reward.
+Successful ‘self’ conveyancing is achievable, we just don’t feel he risk is worth the reward.